tommybobbins/studious-octo-goggles/README.md

 |SSD | SSD, higher cost, best price per IOPS|15000/9000| Regional & Zonal |
 |Extreme | NVME | >=500GB, highest write throughput| 60K IOPS| Zonal Only (120K IOPS) |

+### TPUs

+VMs can be created which contain TPUs, (associated with Tensorflow).
+Lower precision floating point operations compared to GPU.
+Deep learning does not necessarily require high precision of a GPU.
+TPU version software is a dropdown option when building a Cloud TPU.
+Pre-emptibility is a must, which means that the cost can be reduced by a factore of 4 (but can be reclaimed by Google at any time).